 Dr. Lucia Patrizio Gunning, Board Member

-Lucia Patrizio Gunning is a Lecturer (Teaching) at the History Department, University College London, United Kingdom.
-She is a modern historian specialising in cultural and diplomatic history and on the relationship between museums, cultural heritage, disaster and recovery.
+Lucia Patrizio Gunning -Honorary Senior Research Fellow, History Department, University College London.
+She is a modern historian specializing in cultural and diplomatic history and on the relationship between museums, cultural heritage, disaster and recovery.
 Following the devastating 2009 earthquake in her home city of L’Aquila, Lucia has worked to effect change in approaches to reconstruction and disaster preparedness in Europe and Japan.
 In 2010–2014 Lucia initiated participative projects with Google and the University of L’Aquila to reconnect the city’s dispersed population with its cultural heritage and architecture.
 The projects L’Aquila 3D, Come Facciamo and Noi L’Aquila were recognised as exemplary by Unesco in their #Unite4heritage campaign.

 Past Members